 Dating back to 440-404BCE, this is a real Owl of Athena silver tetradrachm coin!

-Weighing 16.7g, this coin is famous for its stunning, wide-eyed, depiction of Athena's owl, flanked by the letters ΑΘΕ.
+This coin is famous for its stunning, wide-eyed, depiction of Athena's owl, flanked by the letters ΑΘΕ.

 The inscription "ΑΘΕ" is an abbreviation of ΑΘΗΝΑΙΩΝ, which may be translated as "of the Athenians".